Authorized Representatives

 An NA or CA authorized representative may represent no more than three budgetary units at a time.

-NOTE An authorized representative who is employed and designated by an eligible drug or alcohol treatment center to act for residents of the center has no limit to the number of budgetary units that they may represent.
+NOTE An authorized representative who is employed and designated by an authorized drug and alcohol treatment center (DAATC) to act for residents of the center has no limit to the number of budgetary units that they may represent.

 When the NA or CA authorized representative has access to multiple cases, FAA ensures all of the following: